ASTROLOGY AND MICHEL GAUQUELIN

 Professions showing Low: Artists, writers, musicians.

-Think about it: the most aggressive professions show rates above chance and the gentlest professions show rates below chance—exactly the opposite of what tradition says—and the keywords bring the point home.
+Think about it: the most aggressive professions show rates above chance, and the gentlest professions show rates below chance—precisely the opposite of what tradition says—and the keywords bring the point home.
 Here are the results in a schematic:

 Keywords for 12th House Mars